PEO vs EOR: key differences and how to choose

 How to choose between a PEO and EOR for your business?

-To choose between PEO and EOR for your business, you need to evaluate your needs and goals to make the right decision.
-First, you should think about what your business goals are.
-If your company aims to expand globally and hire professionals in a market where you lack a legal entity, an EOR is the best choice as it allows you to quickly hire and manage employees in nearly any country.
-If you want to expand it locally then a PEO is more suitable for hiring a local workforce while receiving comprehensive HR support.
+First, think about what your business goals are.
+If your company wants to hire in a market where you have no legal entity, an EOR lets you hire and manage employees in nearly any country fast.
+If you're expanding locally and want HR support, a PEO is more practical.

 What types of businesses can benefit from PEO services?